gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 }
 ```

-Simple, right?
-We:
+This code does four things:
 1. Create an agent with a system prompt.
 2. Get user input in a loop.
 3. Ask the agent to respond.
 4. Print the response.

-The real magic happens inside that `agent.respond()` call.
-Let's peek under the hood.
+The agent work happens inside `agent.respond()`.

 The [Agent class](https://github.com/gscalzo/Nimbo/blob/main/Sources/NimboCLI/Agent.swift) maintains a conversation history: